solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 > **Note**: db_datareader and db_datawriter roles can work for read/write if you are not comfortable granting db_owner permissions.
 However, for a Spark user to read and write directly from Spark into/from a SQL pool, db_owner permission is required.

-### Task 5 - Secure Synapse Spark pools
+### Task 5 - Secure Azure Synapse Analytics Spark pools

-*** Question: it doesn't look like you can bring existing Spark pools into the workspace, the pools are managed directory through Synapse.
-I am not seeing additional guidance that recommends additional security configuration here.
-Maybe remove this task altogether since it's technically covered in Manged VNet?

-Azure Synapse manages the creation of new Apache Spark Pools.
+Azure Synapse Analytics manages the creation and security of new Apache Spark Pools.
 It is recommended that when creating the Azure Synapse Workspace in the **Networking + Security** tab that you enable a managed VNet.
-Doing so will increase the security of the Spark Pools by ensuring both network isolation at the Synapse workspace level, but also at the User-isolation level as each pool will be created in its own subnet.
-We will learn more about this in Task 16.
+Doing so will increase the security of the Spark Pools by ensuring both network isolation at the Synapse workspace level, but also at the user isolation level as each pool will be created in its own subnet.

 ### Task 6 - Secure Power BI reports